Beckster6211/masteryArray1/PLAN.md

 ### Task 7

-The 'accessLastItem' function takes in an array as its first argument.
+The 'accessLastItem' function takes in an array as its only argument.
 Inside the function, return the last item in this array.

 function accessLastItem(array) {